 - CON: Japan is hard on the wallet

 It's no secret that Japan is an expensive place to live, with Tokyo frequently claiming the top spot in worldwide cost of living surveys.
-The quality of life is second to none, but it's important that expats ensure that they will be paid enough to comfortably shoulder these expenses.
+The quality of life is second to none, but it's vital for expats to ensure that they will be paid enough to comfortably shoulder these expenses.

 Keeping in touch in Japan